Saturday, 7 August 2021

 Bacon's Cycling and Motoring Map of Plymouth District ... ...
 KB.

-5. Circa 1910 or later.
-Imprints: Copyright (AeOS) and G W Bacon & Co., Ltd., Norwich Street, Fetter lane, E.C.
+3. Circa 1910 or later.
+Map is essentially as above but in black and white with red roads.
+All information below map border retained.
+New imprints: Copyright (AeOS) and G W Bacon & Co., Ltd., Norwich Street, Fetter lane, E.C.4.
 (EeOS and on cover).
-Torquay, Teignmouth and Ilfracombe not incuded in list of titles.
+No insert, maps listed on back cover: 94 titles listed with Plymouth, Barnstaple and Exeter, but Torquay, Teignmouth and Ilfracombe not incuded.
+Price now 9d.

 Bacon's Cycling and Motoring Map of Torquay District ... ...
 KB.